Welcome

 -

-Service Integration: Once your devices are paired, you integrate casasmooth services.
-This is when you connect your system to your account by providing your information (email, mobile number for alerts, and your system's base URL).
+Service integration: Once your devices are paired, you integrate the casasmooth services.
+This is when you connect your system to your account by providing your information (email, mobile number for alerts, and the base URL of your system).

 -